Energy choice is the option available to some customers in the United States to choose their energy provider.

 Not every state empowers customers to shop and many still protect utility monopoly markets, blocking retailers from providing customers with options.

 As of 2023, 17 states and the District of Columbia have chosen to allow all or some customers to shop and choose a competitive electricity supplier that best suits their unique needs.
 32 states have energy choice in some fashion for natural gas.
+According to data from the Energy Information Administration, over 40 million U.S. households are able to shop for an energy provider.
+However, it is important to note that some restructured states do have restrictions on customer groups classified as low-income, hardship customers, or customers on energy assistance programs.

 Visit our page on energy choice in your state to learn if energy choice is available in your area.
 Or, if you’re in a fully restructured energy market, find your state and start shopping today!